-WALLA WALLA WINE IN SEATTLE AND PORTLAND January & February
+WALLA WALLA WINE ON TOUR - SEATTLE, PORTLAND, BOISE

+January - March

-Grand tasting events for member wineries to pour for trade, media, and consumers in our two largest PNW markets.
+Grand tasting events for member wineries to pour for trade, media, and consumers in our two largest PNW markets and new for 2023, the addition of Boise.

 - 1. Provide a platform for member wineries to build relationships with trade and media. - 2.
 Expose consumers to member wineries and inspire visitation to the Walla Walla Valley within the next year.